How to Make Protein Pancakes (Keto-Friendly)

-Almond flour and Greek yogurt are great ways to create protein-packed pancakes.
-You can add additional protein to your pancakes by including a scoop of your favorite protein powder or topping them with healthy nut butter.
-Adding ground flax seeds or chia seeds are another great way to increase the protein per serving.
+Using almond flour and Greek yogurt is helpful for making protein pancakes.
+You can add even more protein by including a scoop of your favorite protein powder or topping them with healthy nut butter.
+Adding ground flax seeds or chia seeds is another great way to increase the protein per serving.

 Top with keto-friendly syrup

 There are a lot of options out there for keto-friendly maple syrup sweetened with monk fruit.
 Fresh, tart berries and nuts are also low in carbohydrates and cake be used to top your pancakes.

 Store leftovers in an airtight container